 There is one story about the time Dali put himself into a deep sea diving suit with an old fashioned diving helmet for an exhibition.
 Something went wrong with the breathing pipe and he couldn’t breathe.
 At first people thought it was part of the performance – but it wasn’t and Edward James got him out just in time.
 It’s perhaps not as iconic as the Lobster Telephone, but we have a replica of that diving helmet at West Dean College as well.

 West Dean College of Arts and Conservation is set in West Dean in Sussex in the former home of Edward James.
 It offers an inspirational setting for focused study, creativity and innovation in conservation and art education.
 Find out more at www.westdean.org.uk

-West Dean College and Gardens
+West Dean College of Arts and Conservation and West Dean Gardens

 Chichester, West Sussex